igorski/efflux-tracker/README.md

-efflex
+efflux
 ======

 What is it ?
 ------------

-efflex is a JavaScript-based application that allows users to create music using user defined WaveTable synthesis, all inside a browser.
+efflux is a JavaScript-based application that allows users to create music using user defined WaveTable synthesis, all inside a browser.

 Feature list